Round Cut Diamonds: A Buying Guide

 Part of the reason that round diamonds are so popular is that they can be incorporated into any design aesthetic.
-Rounds may be used as primary diamonds, set inside halos, or be flanked by additional stones.
+Rounds may be used as primary diamonds, set inside halos, or flanked by additional stones.
 They are also a timeless option for solitaire rings or stud earrings.
 There are options featuring round diamonds regardless of your tastes and budget.

 Tip #1: Choose a round diamond with a "Good" cut

 The first trick we have already touched on - smart juggling of the 4C's.
-If you know which of the 4C's matter the most to you, you can search for stones which best meet your needs and, thus, invest your dollars into exactly what you want.
-However, you now know that, when it comes to the Cut grade of a round diamond, it is wise to select stones which have, at the very least, a grade of Good.
+If you know which of the 4C's matter the most to you, you can search for stones that best meet your needs and, thus, invest your dollars into exactly what you want.
+However, you now know that, when it comes to the Cut grade of a round diamond, it is wise to select stones that have, at the very least, a grade of Good.
 Although plentiful on the market, stones with lower cut grades will be noticeably dark and dull, lacking brightness, fire, and scintillation.

 Tip #2: Choose a round diamond that is slightly below your "magic" number